Automattic/jetpack/to-test.md

 ## 7.6

+### AMP

+We've made multiple changes to Jetpack to improve compatiblity with the AMP plugin.
+We'd recommend installing both plugins on your site and run some tests.
+You'll want to enable the following Jetpack features:

+- Sharing
+- Image CDN
+- Related Posts

+Then, in your AMP settings, you can switch between different AMP modes.
+For each mode, the Jetpack features above should keep working well and appear on your site.

+- When using the Image CDN feature and looking at your site in an AMP view, you should see `amp-img` and `amp-anim` tags instead of the usual `img` tags, all relying on images hosted with our CDN.
+- Related Posts should appear at the bottom of your posts, whether you are looking at your site via an AMP view or not.
+It's worth noting that in some AMP modes, you will not see any styles for the Related Posts just yet.
+- When using the sharing buttons and looking at your site in an AMP view, you should see that some of the buttons will be displayed in a style developed by the AMP plugin (with square buttons), while other buttons will not be displayed at all because they are not supported by AMP.

 ### Others

 - If you have the opportunity to test in an older browser like IE11, please do so.
 You may catch some interesting bugs!